noahmasoud/AutoDoc/README.md

 - At least 1 review from another team member
 - All CI checks must pass (tests, linting, type checking)
 - No merge conflicts with target branch
-- Sprint completion: PRs from develop to main require all team member reviews
+- PRs from develop to main require all team member reviews

 ### Project Structure